triton-inference-server/server/docs/model_configuration.rst

   console log and :ref:`Status API <section-api-status>` to determine if the model loaded successfully.

+* :ref:`ONNX Runtime ONNX <section-onnx-models>` models do not require a model configuration file because the inference server can derive all the required settings automatically.
+However, if the model supports batching, the initial batch dimension must be variable-size for all inputs and outputs.

 When using -\\-strict-model-config=false you can see the model configuration that was generated for a model by using the :ref:`Status API <section-api-status>`.